Bermuda is in the North Atlantic Ocean (seven hundred and seventy-four miles from New York and three thousand miles from London).

 In 1973 the Governor of Bermuda and his aide-de-camp were assassinated.

-Bermuda is the oldest British Colony and has the second oldest parliamentary democracy in the world.
+Bermuda is the oldest remaining British Colony and has one of the oldest parliamentary democracies in the world.

 Bermuda is famous for Bermuda shorts, adapted from British military uniform for hot climates.